Need help? Chat now!

-As information and statistics keep flowing in regarding the recent earthquake in Nepal, many of us are wondering what we can do to help.
+As information and statistics keep flowing regarding the recent earthquake in Nepal, many of us are wondering what we can do to help.
 The good news is, you can make a difference simply by using technology that you probably already do every day!
-Technology has created a wide array of unique ways to help out in times of disaster – from monetary donations to donated phone/text useage and advanced drone technology.
-Here are some of the technology companies who are extending help to those who are in desperate need (listed alphabetically), as well as ways you can get involved.
+Technology has created many unique ways to help out in disaster relief – from monetary donations to donated phone/text usage and advanced drone technology.
+Here are some of the technology companies that are extending help to those who are in desperate need (listed alphabetically), as well as ways you can get involved.

 Apple has made it incredibly easy for users to donate to the American Red Cross.
 With just one click in the iTunes Store, you can donate money from the credit card you have on file with Apple. http://www.apple.com/

-This crowdfunding site has a page especially for charities who are raising money for relief efforts in Nepal. https://www.crowdrise.com/Nepal-Earthquake-Relief
+This crowdfunding site has a page especially for charities that are raising money for relief efforts in Nepal. https://www.crowdrise.com/Nepal-Earthquake-Relief

-Canadian-based organization GlobalMedic has deployed a fleet of three drones to survey the earthquake stricken area and collect high-resolution photos in order to help deploy aid. http://globalmedic.ca/programs/view/earthquake-in-nepal
+Canadian-based organization GlobalMedic has deployed a fleet of three drones to survey the earthquake-stricken area and collect high-resolution photos to help deploy aid. http://globalmedic.ca/programs/view/earthquake-in-nepal

-Google’s Person Finder was originally launched in 2010 to help with the Haiti earthquake.
-Anyone is able to update information about themselves or missing persons in the event of a disaster.
-In just the first two days after the earthquake in Nepal, Google’s Person Finder was updated an astonishing 5,300 times.
+Google's Person Finder was initially launched in 2010 to help with the Haiti earthquake.
+Anyone can update information about themselves or missing persons in the event of a disaster.
+In just the first two days after the earthquake in Nepal, Google's Person Finder was updated an astonishing 5,300 times.
 Also, Google Voice calls have been reduced from 19 cents a minute to 1 cent a minute for calls going into Nepal.
 Google will be donating 1M in aid.
 Visit Google People Finder here: https://google.org/personfinder/global/home.html

 Microsoft & Skype